ahmedlutfeinam999/VLSI-Projects/Analog/6T SRAM Cell Schematic DRC LVX PEX/README.md

 ![Generated extracted view](images/17-extracted-view.png)

 **Scope completed:** schematic → functional tests → layout → DRC clean → LVS match → extracted view.
 Post-layout simulation, numerical timing/power comparison, and PVT/Monte Carlo analysis remain outside this project record.

-## Repository contents

-`README.md` documents the workflow; `images/` contains the original screenshots used at each stage.
-Keep both together when uploading to GitHub.
-This documentation package does not include Cadence cellviews, the PDK, or rule decks.